-4-H/FFA MARKET BEEF (minimum weight 1,000 pounds)
+4-H/FFA MARKET BEEF (minimum weight 1,000 pounds, mini cattle 500-1000 pounds)

 - SHOW DRESS: Back Number.
 Long or short sleeved, button or snap down shirt or blouse, clean jeans or slacks with belt, or official FFA dress.
 Hard-soled, close-toe shoes or boots are recommended.
 Cowboy hats are allowed, no caps. - All market beef classes are determined by WEIGHT.
 Show order will be light to heavy. - Rate of Gain- All 4-H and FFA Market Beef that are tagged and weighed in for participation in the Montezuma County Fair are eligible for the Rate of Gain contest.
-The official weights from February 4th to fair check in will be used to calculate the daily rate of gain.
+The official weights from February 2, 2025 to fair check in will be used to calculate the daily rate of gain.
 The Market Beef with the highest daily gain will be awarded Grand Champion Rate of Gain.
-Winner will be announced during the Awards ceremony before the Junior Livestock Auction - Carcass Contest- All market beef that are tagged in at weigh-in and are sent to a local processor within 30 days of the end of fair, are eligible for this contest.
-All beef Carcasses will be judged by the Beef Superintendent or Designee with emphasis on education for the members present.
-The Beef Superintendent or designee will compile all needed data and all tabulations will be sent to CSU for final ranking.
-Winners of the Carcass Contest will be announced at the Annual Achievement Night or when final rankings become available.
-An Extension Staff member will be present to serve as the final decision at all evaluations.
-All Market members are encouraged to attend these evaluations.
-Dates and times will be sent out through the Extension Office when they become available.
+Winner will be announced during the Awards ceremony before the Junior Livestock Auction